Kmeakin/walrus-report/src/30-implementation.md

 example, each expression must be associated with its inferred type after type inference, or each variable with its parent scope.
-This problem of having to annotate trees with different pieces of metadata at different stages in a program has been referred to in the literature as *The AST Typing Problem* ^[TODO http://blog.ezyang.com/2013/05/the-ast-typing-problem] or the *The tree Decoration Problem* ^[TODO Trees that Grow paper].
+This problem of having to annotate trees with different pieces of metadata at different stages in a program has been referred to in the literature as *The AST Typing Problem* [@AstTyping] or the *The tree Decoration Problem* [@TreesThatGrow].

-The naive solution to this problem is to have multiple IRs for each stage of the semantic analysis and annotate each new IR with the appropriate information, so that, for example, scope generation converts `Expr`s to `ScopedExpr`s and type inference converts `ScopeExpr`s to `TypedExprs`.
+A naive solution to this problem is to have multiple IRs for each stage of the semantic analysis and annotate each new IR with the appropriate information, so that, for example, scope generation converts `Expr`s to `ScopedExpr`s and type inference converts `ScopeExpr`s to `TypedExprs`.
 However, this approach would